-- How is the electric field defined? - Electric force per unit charge: F/q - We can define electric potential (potential) as - The electric potential energy per unit charge - This is like the voltage of a battery... - Electric potential is written with a symbol V - If a positive test charge q has potential energy U_a at a point a, the electric potential of the charge at that point is U
+- How is the electric field defined? - Electric force per unit charge: F/q - We can define electric potential (potential) as - The electric potential energy per unit charge - This is like the voltage of a battery... - Electric potential is written with the symbol V - If a positive test charge q has potential energy Ua at point a, the electric potential of the charge at that point is